techiediaries/techiediaries/_posts/2020/angular-9/2020-04-07-typescript-formdata-example-queryselector-onsubmit.md

 tags : [typescript]
 ---

 In this post, we'll learn how to use FormData in TypeScript 3.8 to submit an HTML form.
-We'll also see how to:
+We'll also see how to use:

 - `querySelector` to query for a DOM element,
 - `onsubmit` for handling the form's submit event.

+## Creating a TypeScript App

 We'll be using Stackblitz for quickly creating a TypeScript app without setting up a local development in our machine.

 Head to [https://stackblitz.com](https://stackblitz.com) and create a new TypeScript app.

+## Creating an HTML Form

 Next, open the `index.html` file and update it as follows: